Peteradetula/peteradetula/data/design-agency/1-digital-clubcard.md

 Using the continuous discovery approach:

-- ✅ I Interviewed 1-2 customers every week
-  &nbsp;
-- ✅ I broke customer insights down into actionable opportunities every week.
-  &nbsp;
-- ✅ As a team, we compared and contrast experiments to figure out the best solution in a 30 minutes retro every 2 weeks
+I interviewed 1–2 customers each week, translated their insights into actionable opportunities, and collaborated with the team every two weeks in a 30-minute retro to compare experiments and identify the best solutions.

 ![Image 5](/images/digital-clubcard-5.png)

 **Sources of ideas:**

-- ✅ User idea: customer interview, analytics, feedbacks from customers, reviews.
-  &nbsp;
-- ✅ Team ideas: Workshops, stakeholders meetings, core product team, sales team
+Sources of Ideas: I gathered user ideas through customer interviews, analytics, feedback, and reviews, while team ideas came from workshops, stakeholder meetings, core product discussions, and input from the sales team.

 ![Image 6](/images/digital-clubcard-6.png)

 I divided users into more refined groups of buyers based on selected characteristics using the following framework:

-- ✅ Demography (Age Group, Education, Gender)
-  &nbsp;
-- ✅ Geography (Urban, Rural)
-  &nbsp;
-- ✅ Psychography(Personal Attribute)
-  &nbsp;
-- ✅ Behavioural Patterns (Buying Behaviour)
+I segmented users into more refined buyer groups based on key characteristics, using a framework that considered demographics (age, education, gender), geography (urban vs. rural), psychographics (personal attributes), and behavioural patterns (buying behavior).

 ![Image 7](/images/digital-clubcard-7.png)